Core Curriculum and Writing in the Discipline

 discipline.
 The type of writing can vary depending upon the major.
 Some examples are a research paper, an argumentative essay, lab reports, project memos/reports or a critical reflection on a clinical, teaching or field experience.

-The Writing in the Discipline courses are as follows:
+The Writing in the Discipline courses are the following:

 College of Arts and Sciences